Community Development News

 In accordance with HUD regulations, all activities supported with CDBG resources must directly benefit low and moderate income persons or eliminate slum and blight.
 Although these programs directly benefit individuals and families, the entire community benefits through the CDBG programâ€™s investment in the health, safety and stability of its neighborhoods.

 For the 2013-2014 Program Year the Community Development Office received $888,850 in grant requests for $514,534 of available CDBG funds.
 Some of the projects, programs and activities that have received Round Rock CDBG funds over the years include:

 - Funding for income-eligible homeowners to repair structural or safety problems (Home Repair Program)

 - Improve safety by constructing sidewalks in some older neighborhoods that lacked them

 - Recreation and playground facilities in several neighborhood parks and public housing facilities

-- Building improvements at the Round Rock Senior Center, Williamson County Crisis Center and AGAPE Pregnancy Resource Center
+- Building improvements at the WBCD Head Start building and Williamson County Crisis Center.

 - Purchase adaptive seating and therapy equipment for developmentally disabled children

 - Scholarships allowing low-income children and senior citizens to participate in recreational, educational and after-school activities